toddfast/mutagen-cassandra/README.md

 ### 2. Add mutations

 Add mutations.
 Mutations can be either declarative CQL2/3 or Java classes.
-In both cases, the root mutation file name should start with a **version tag**--a prefix that orders the files naturally with a zero-padded integer, like `V001`.
+In both cases, the root package name should be the same, and the mutation file name should start with a **version tag**--a prefix that orders the files naturally with a zero-padded integer, like `V001`.
 (Anything following the version tag is just a comment for your own use; the verion tag ends with the first non-numeric character.)

 Examples: